 Online MS Programs in Food Safety - Regulatory Affairs & Quality Assurance

 Students who wish to pursue a career in food safety can opt for a master of science (MS) program in food safety regulation.
-On the other hand, those who wish to work behind the scenes in the healthcare industry as a regulatory affairs professional can opt for an MS in regulatory affairs.
+On the other hand, those who wish to work behind the scenes in the healthcare industry as regulatory affairs professionals can opt for an MS in regulatory affairs.

 A number of these are also offered online, providing flexibility.
 Often, these programs are developed in collaboration with governmental agencies and organizations such as the National Institutes for Health (NIH) or FDA.
 Students interested in food safety examine the relevant regulation submissions and statutes, while those opting for regulatory affairs get instruction in the healthcare enterprise, global regulatory affairs, regulatory compliance, and biostatistics for clinical research.